Several hundred thousand due in Paris to protest gay marriage

 "We're all born of a man and a woman, but the law will say the opposite tomorrow," she said last week.
 "It will say a child is born of a man and a man."

-Hollande, who promised to legalize gay marriage and adoption during his election campaign last spring, has a comfortable parliamentary majority to pass the law by June as planned.
+Hollande, who promised to legalise gay marriage and adoption during his election campaign last spring, has a comfortable parliamentary majority to pass the law by June as planned.

 But his clumsy handling of other promises, such as a 75 percent tax on the rich that was ruled unconstitutional or his faltering struggle against rising unemployment, has soured the public mood.
 A mass street protest can hardly help his image.